1500 South Sycamore Avenue, Sioux Falls, South Dakota 57110, United States

 A custody evaluator is a professional who makes a written recommendation to the Court as to what custody-visitation arrangement would be in the best interests of the children involved.

 Custody evaluations are most often utilized in highly contested custody disputes.
 In the course of an investigation, a custody evaluator will interview both parents, observe the children with each of the parent's, conduct age-appropriate interviews with the children, and interview other significant people such as teachers, daycare providers, healthcare providers, extended family members. etc. Often it may also be helpful for the evaluator to visit the child’s home.
-Fees are split evenly between the parent(s)/caregiver(s) for the custody evaluation.
+Fees may be split evenly between the parent(s)/caregiver(s) for the custody evaluation.
 A well drafted report will contain a summary of the information collected, an assessment of the family and the needs of the children and will also recommend a custody/visitation arrangement.
 The custody evaluator’s recommendation is an important factor that the Court will take into consideration when deciding what custody/visitation arrangement is in the children’s best interests.

 Reunification counseling is a therapeutic process intended to reunify a child with an estranged parent in a manner that will be beneficial to the child and to both parents.
 Sometimes a parent can lose contact with a child during the challenging and confusing process of separation, divorce, a parent having been deployed most or all of the child’s life, imprisonment, etc. It is devastating to the family when this occurs and careful and immediate intervention is necessary to decrease the likelihood of lifelong difficulties.